fodorbalint/PathMaker/readme0.md

 <!---->

 Now: The corner white always gives 1.
-Then make pairs with the remaining inline whites plus the white field we are stepping first.<br />
+Then make pairs with the remaining inline whites plus the white field we are stepping first.
-1 + (n+1 - (n+1) % 2) / 2<br />
+1 + (n+1 - (n+1) % 2) / 2
 For the blacks, one of the inline black fields will be taken by the first line.
-We can then make pairs with the remaining inline blacks and add the corners.<br />
-x - 1 + (n - n % 2) / 2.<br />
+We can then make pairs with the remaining inline blacks and add the corners. x - 1 + (n - n % 2) / 2.

 Later: The white line count is 1 + (n - n % 2) / 2 if n > 0, and the black line count is x - 1 + (n+1 - (n+1) % 2) / 2.

-Next, we will look at the corner discovery algorithm.<br />
+Next, we will look at the corner discovery algorithm.

 <img align="top" src="References/cornerDisc.svg" width="6" />